DL0K-pbi/PMO_toolkit/README.md

 #### Gantt charts help you and the team:

-•	See when tasks start and end
+•	See when tasks start and end.

-•	Understand task dependencies (what must finish first)
+•	Understand task dependencies (what must finish first).

-•	Track project progress against the schedule
+•	Track project progress against the schedule.

-•	Identify who is working on what
+•	Identify who is working on what.

-•	Spot delays before they become big problems
+•	Spot delays before they become big problems.

 ![gantt chart image](https://github.com/DL0K-pbi/PMO_toolkit/blob/main/Gantt%20Chart/Gantt%20Chart%20Image.png)
 <br><br><br>